Breeding Regulations

 3.1.4.
 Cardiac Auscultation – Effective January 1, 2020, all dogs born after January 1, 2019 must complete the TDR Cardiac Auscultation Form, as completed by a veterinary general practitioner (i.e., a specialist is not necessary), after the dog is at least twelve (12) months of age.
 If an issue or concern is detected during the exam, please contact the Committee of Breeders.
 In general, further follow-up with an appropriate specialist will be required.

 3.1.5.
-DNA Testing – Effective January 1, 2022, all newly approved breeding candidates must submit a comprehensive DNA health panel in addition to proof of parentage.
+DNA Testing – Effective January 1, 2022, all newly approved breeding candidates must submit a comprehensive DNA health panel in addition to genetic proof of parentage.
 Examples of health profiling services include, but are not limited to, Embark, MyDogDNA, Orivet, etc.

 3.2.
 Stud-Only Requirements